 Payday lenders, referred to in Alaska as deferred deposit advanced lenders, are licensed and regulated by the State of Alaska, Division of Banking and Securities.

 All payday lenders, including out-of-state lenders, that issue loans in Alaska are required to obtain a license from the Division of Banking and Securities.
-The Division's Directory of Financial Institutions includes a list of payday lenders that are licensed in Alaska.
+The Division publishes an annual Directory of Financial Institutions online which includes a list of payday lenders that are licensed in Alaska.
 The Division also publishes online reports summarizing payday lending in Alaska.

 For more payday loan requirements in Alaska, including limits on loan amounts and fees, see Alaska Statutes 06.50.400-06.50.560.